awsdocs/amazon-rds-user-guide/doc_source/USER_Migrate_MariaDB.md

 ## API<a name="USER_Migrate_MariaDB.API"></a>

-To migrate data from a MySQL DB snapshot to a MariaDB DB instance, call the Amazon RDS API action [ `RestoreDBInstanceFromDBSnapshot`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceFromDBSnapshot.html)\.
+To migrate data from a MySQL DB snapshot to a MariaDB DB instance, call the Amazon RDS API operation [ `RestoreDBInstanceFromDBSnapshot`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceFromDBSnapshot.html)\.

 **Example**